Powered by Coverage.com (NPN: 19966249)

 Key takeaways

-• High-risk areas like Florida, Hawaii, Louisiana and Texas are prone to windstorms, which can increase the cost of insurance.
+- High-risk areas like Florida, Hawaii, Louisiana, the Carolinas and Texas are prone to windstorms, which can increase the cost of insurance.

 What is windstorm insurance?

 Windstorm insurance pays for damage to your home caused by high winds, which frequently damage roofs, siding, soffits and gutters.
-Many homeowners insurance companies and policies cover wind damage automatically.
+Standard HO-3 policies and most other home insurance types automatically include wind as a covered peril.
+However, homeowners insurance companies can exclude or limit this coverage in areas at high risk of frequent wind damage.

 Do I need windstorm insurance?

-While home policies may include some level of coverage for wind damage, you may need a separate policy for certain windstorm events if you live in a high-risk area.
-Homeowners in coastal states and areas prone to hurricanes, as well as homeowners in areas prone to tornadoes and strong thunderstorms, may want to consider confirming how wind damage is covered on their homeowners insurance policies.
+While home policies may include some level of coverage for wind damage, you may need a separate policy or endorsement for certain windstorm events if you live in a high-risk area.
+Homeowners in coastal states and areas prone to hurricanes, as well as homeowners in areas prone to tornadoes and strong thunderstorms, may want to consider confirming how wind damage is covered in their homeowners insurance policies.

 Additionally, some policies include a “named storm” deductible.
 This means that general wind damage could be covered with a traditional flat deductible (such as $1,000), but if a storm has been given a name — as is common with hurricanes and tropical storms — the deductible is typically a percentage of the total dwelling coverage amount (such as 2 percent).
 If your policy has a named storm deductible, you will want to understand how the percentage-based deductible will impact your budget in the event of a hurricane or tropical storm.

-Currently, there are 18 states that permit home insurance companies to add hurricane deductibles, according to the Insurance Information Institute (Triple-I):
+Currently, 19 states and Washington, D.C. permit home insurance companies to add hurricane deductibles, according to the National Association of Insurance Commissioners (NAIC):

 How to purchase windstorm insurance